lynnfaraday/aresmush.com/tutorials/code/plugins.md

 Each plugin has its own folder inside aresmush/plugins.
 The name of the folder is the name of the plugin.

-> **Important Convention:** The folder name must be one word, all lowercase, with no special characters.
+{% include note.html content="The folder name must be one word, all lowercase, with no special characters." %}

 There's a standard organization to a plugin folder.